 I think it has to do with what straight men think of women in general.
 You see, little boys who are potentially-het, don’t yet have any interest in sex, therefore they don’t have any use for girls.
 But when they get older and those libidinous hormones begin to kick in, it’s then that they start sniffing after the girls, because they want to have sex with them.
 I mean, that’s all girls are good for, aren’t they?
 Since the gay boys, who I believe are more precocious in sexual matters, already know that there will never be any sex involved, can establish their female relationships much earlier.
 That certainly was my case.
 That’s one indication that gay people seem to be more evolved as human beings than straight people are.
 But why is it always the gays who receive the negative criticism?

 That is certainly evident in the periods of time and places where women had no social standing, power or influence whatsoever.
 Their bodies were all they had to offer a man.
 Of course, he usually had to marry her, but that was her goal anyway.
 Even now, a straight man’s interest in any woman must be sexual, or why else would he bother with her at all?
+In fact, in many cases it doesn’t matter what the girl looks like.
+A not-so-attractive female with low self-esteem tends to put out for any man who will have her, thinking that she can’t do any better.
 I suppose it is possible for a straight man and woman to be just platonic friends, but it’s probably not such a common occurrence.
 And some guys don’t even wait for compliance from the woman.
 They want it badly enough that they will take it anyway, whether she agrees to it or not.

 It’s said that imitation is the sincerest form of flattery.
-If gay men didn’t like women, as many contend, why do so many of them become transvestites/drag queens/female impersonators?
+If gay men didn’t like women, as many contend, why do so many of them become transvestites (drag queens, female impersonators)?
 Who dresses up on Halloween as somebody whom they can’t stand?
 Many become hair stylists, makeup artists, fashion designers and photographers, among others, whose very jobs are working closely with women on a regular basis.
-They didn’t choose to work on a female-deficient oil rig in Alaska, for example.
+They didn’t choose to work on a female-deficient oil rig in Alaska, for example…although that would not be a bad choice either, if all else fails.

 The gay icons of the entertainment field are mostly women.
 It’s the gay men who love Mariah Carey, Cher, Joan Crawford, Bette Davis, Lady Gaga, Judy Garland, Madonna, Bette Midler, Liza Minnelli, Dolly Parton, Diana Ross, Barbra Streisand, the female characters of “Dynasty,“ and have made cult classics out of “Designing Women,” “Desperate Housewives,” “The Golden Girls,” Mommie Dearest, “Sex and the City,” Valley of the Dolls and The Women, for example.
 One of my personal favorites is Tallulah Bankhead.